Vanlightly/kafka-tlaplus/kafka_data_replication/kraft/kip-966/README.md

 - The state space would be infinite as epochs are continually increasing, therefore the state space is limited by constants which limit the number of times certain actions can happen.
-- Liveness checks can be impacted by fetch request/response cycles so some anti-cycle checks are used (ugly but unfortunately necessary for liveness checking).
 - Some formula are purely for the spec and should be ignored when using the spec to understand the design.
 These formulas are prefixed with __, such as __IgnoreThis.